circinusX1/circinus/README.md

 ```

-### a possible script for a custom device proxying data to a uart device
+### An extension module in a form of a script.
+Consult bin folder for latest versions

 ```java
 ::using(eUART|eJSON|eBASE); // load in VM only what we usee.
 New as Nov 29 !

 class MyDev  extends BASE
 {